Zacoist/4470YProject/README.md

 # 4470YProject
-$ git checkout -b iss53
+$ git checkout -b iss53 \
+Switched to a new branch "iss53"